-- Have heart problems, if your healthcare provider prescribes SARCLISA in combination with carfilzomib and dexamethasone for you. - Are pregnant or plan to become pregnant.
+- Have heart problems, if your healthcare provider prescribes SARCLISA in combination with carfilzomib and dexamethasone for you. - Have had shingles (herpes zoster) - Are pregnant or plan to become pregnant.
 SARCLISA may harm your unborn baby.
 You should not receive SARCLISA during pregnancy. - Females who are able to become pregnant should use an effective method of birth control during treatment and for 5 months after your last dose of SARCLISA.
 Talk to your healthcare provider about birth control methods that you can use during this time.